-We’ll suggest 6 strategies that will help you encourage the creative processes in the classroom.
+We’ll suggest six strategies that will help you encourage the creative processes in the classroom.

-According to Mario Simons, an educational expert form Best Essays, forcing students to maintain the 5-paragraph essay structure is suffocating their creativity.
-“Yes, they absolutely need to learn how to write properly structured essays.
+According to Mario Simons, an educational expert, forcing students to maintain the 5-paragraph essay structure is suffocating their creativity.
+“Yes, they need to learn how to write properly structured essays.
 However, the teacher has to explain that academic content is not only about structure.
 It’s mostly about essence.
 That’s why I find open-ended projects so useful.
 You assign just a topic, and you allow the students to express their creativity in any way they prefer.”

-Let’s say you assign an interesting topic: pop music in the ‘90s.
+Let’s say you assign an exciting topic: pop music in the ‘90s.
 That’s where you’ll limit your instructions.
-They can choose to complete any kind of project on that topic.
+They can choose to complete any project on that topic.
 Some of them will write essays.
-Others will go further – they will write mini research papers.
+Others will go further – they will write mini-research papers.
 Some will even film videos or record podcasts.
 Others will create a collage of famous pop artists, or they will craft a great PowerPoint presentation.
 Some of your students may even explore blogging.
 Everything is allowed.

 Assign these open-ended projects from time to time, but remind them they can’t keep choosing the same format over and over again.
 They should explore different ways of expressing their creativity.
 That’s what you should focus on when giving points on these assignments: creativity.